ardoq/rxbeach/docs/techniques/README.md

 # Techniques

-These techniques describe general approaches for keeping state under control with RxBeach.
+These techniques describe general approaches for keeping the state under control with RxBeach.